The Kimberley Expedition

 Dates/Prices

-*Advertised price is per person twin share, pricing correct as of 29 October 2024.
+*Advertised price is per person twin share, pricing correct as of 11 November 2024.
+Savings amount is valid on Explorer Deck Balcony

 * Term and conditions apply: